Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/docs/proposal.md

 Cancellation count is less for repeated guests

-Lead time is less for confirm bookings lead time is less for resort hotels

-Stay in weekend nights is equal for both confirm and cancelled cases in both the hotels but the outliers are high in confirmed classes

 Distribution of total special requests is left skewed

 Lead time is high for room types C,A and D for both the hotels